 Let’s start our day with a nice cup of guilt-free coffee.

-The invention of the single-use coffee pods, also known as the K-cup by Keurig, made coffee lovers around the world celebrate, while environmentalists cringe.
-Even though they might seem small and innocent at first, coffee pods have added to the single-use plastic crisis.
+The invention of the single-use coffee pods, also known as the K-cup by Keurig, made coffee lovers worldwide celebrate while environmentalists cringe.
+Even though they might seem small and innocent initially, coffee pods have added to the single-use plastic crisis.

 In the last decade, coffee pod machines have taken over.
 We have noticed this, especially since we have been on the road.
 Almost every hotel has a Keurig or Nespresso pod machine.
 Even most of the Airbnb places we go to have one of the pod machines.

 I get it.
 The alarm goes off, and you roll out of bed and make a cup of coffee.

 Press a button and pop the little coffee pod into the machine.
 Followed by the humming sound of the water pushing, you have your brew ready to go a couple of seconds later.